Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: The warped products case

 We dedicate this section to prove Theorem \ref{locsmoothteo2}.
-First of all, we notice that if $h$ is in the form \eqref{defWP} the following result holds. \begin{proposition} Let $h$ be a wrapped product.
+First of all, we notice that if $h$ is in the form \eqref{defWP} the following result holds. \begin{proposition} Let $h$ be a warped product.
 We have

 and

 \end{proposition}

 \begin{proof} The proof is straightforward computation. \end{proof}